nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 | `/dcim/rack-roles/`   | `/extras/roles/` |
 | `/ipam/roles/`        | `/extras/roles/` |

+### API Query Parameters Changes

+Nautobot 2.0 removes the `?brief` query parameter and adds support for the `?depth` query parameter.
+As a result, the ability to specify `brief_mode` in `DynamicModelChoiceField`, `DynamicModelMultipleChoiceField`, and `MultiMatchModelMultipleChoiceField` has also been removed.
+For every occurrence of the aforementioned fields where you have `brief_mode` set to `True/False` (e.g. `brief_mode=True`), please remove the statement, leaving other occurrences of the fields where you do not have `brief_mode` specified as they are.
+Please see the [documentation on the `?depth` query parameter](../rest-api/overview.md/#depth-query-parameter) for more information.

 ## UI, GraphQL, and REST API Filter Changes

 ### Removed Changelog URL from View Context